 The two toughest emotional barriers and how to hurdle them

-There are two emotional barriers that all beginner property investors worry about.
+There are two emotional barriers that all beginner property investors worry about: property prices and interest rates.
 They are both out of your control.
 But this doesn’t mean they should put you off investing in property.
 They are simply part of the natural order of things.
 If you learn to live with them, you can even benefit from them as you make house price predictions with the property cycle trend.

 In this article, you’ll learn why you shouldn’t worry about property prices falling or interest rates rising.

 Property prices will stagnate – and yes, they WILL sometimes go DOWN